Turkey sends ships and submarine to monitor drilling vessel near Cyprus

 Turkey's energy and foreign ministries are working together to plan steps against the Greek side's unilateral steps, Turkish Foreign Minister Mevlut Cavusoglu said on Thursday, without giving details on what those steps might entail.

-The "West Capella" drilling vessel, which was contracted by France's Total (TOTF.PA) and Italy Eni (ENI.MI), moved into position to start exploring for gas this week.
+The "West Capella" drilling vessel, which was contracted by France's Total and Italy Eni, moved into position to start exploring for gas this week.

-Turkey, which invaded Cyprus's north in 1974 in response to a brief Greek-inspired coup, says the island's internationally recognized government has no jurisdiction to explore for hydrocarbons.
+Turkey, which invaded Cyprus's north in 1974 in response to a brief Greek-inspired coup, says the island's internationally recognised government has no jurisdiction to explore for hydrocarbons.

 Reporting by Daren Butler and Ece Toksabay; Writing by David Dolan; Editing by Hugh Lawson